Chris Cuomo: Donald Trump Is ‘OK’ With Elderly ‘Dying Off To Make The Economy Come Back Sooner’

 “Just say it.
 Because they’re saying it for you, and your actions show the same inclination,” the anchor added.
 As The Washington Examiner notes, although some suggest that Trump is mishandling the crisis, reports indicate that China — where the virus is thought to have originated — has been misleading international institutions and “minimizing the severity of the outbreak.”

-Furthermore, according to the publication, intelligence officials reportedly warned Trump about the possibility of the coronavirus reaching the United States as early as January.
+Furthermore, according to the publication, intelligence officials reportedly warned Trump about the possibility of the coronavirus reaching the U.S. as early as January.

 Although some in the media and prominent Democratic Party figures have been critical of Trump’s response to the coronavirus pandemic, the public appears to disagree.
 According to latest Gallup polling released earlier this week, 60 percent of Americans believe the president is handling the crisis well.